 Independent birth classes help build your knowledge of birth; natural and within the medical system.
 Many parents also find attending breastfeeding education classes (such as those run by the Australia Breastfeeding Association) builds knowledge and aids preparations.

 Another assumption that is generally made, is that our care provider will be with us during labour and birth.
-The reality is that less than 10% of women in Australia will receive continuity of care with a midwife.
+The reality is that less than 10% of women in Australia will receive continuity of care with a known midwife.
 The standard model of care is fragmented, and you will be relying heavily on your partner to support you.
 Your midwife is likely to be limited in the support they can give, and it may be focused on monitoring or assessing.
 This is where a birth doula comes in.
 The birth doula provides support to you, and your partner.
 Usually you meet with your doula as you prepare, they help with your knowledge building and preparations (including your birth map) and can support you during labour.
 Postpartum doula support extends into your early week, and even months.

 And what do you get for all this?